Indeed, one can grow delicious garlic in aquaponics – just don’t expect vampires to come sobbing at your door!

 Nights a few degrees cooler encourage strong growth.
 Aquaponics allows year-round cultivation, winter grown garlic may experience slower bulbing.

 To boost light levels, fluorescent or LED grow lights positioned close aid natural sunlight indoors.
-Aim for around 16 hours of light daily for maximum bulb improvement.

 Nutrient-Rich Water and Well-Draining Media